-In this lesson designed for online learning, students engage in the practice of science.
+In this lesson, students engage in the practice of science.
 They observe behaviors using Shape of Life video(s) with the audio and closed captioning turned off.
 They try to figure out what the phenomenon (the behavior) is and how it might help the organism(s) to survive.
-Working in pairs or small breakout groups, they make a hypothesis about what they are observing with evidence to support their hypothesis.
+Working in pairs, they make a hypothesis about what they are observing with evidence to support their hypothesis.
 Possible Enrich/Extend activities listed at the end of the lesson include a deeper dive into the phenomenon and helping to guide students through the process of planning and conducting their own investigation into a phenomenon they can observe directly.